Key Metrics to Measure the Impact of Textual ASO

 The main goal of App Store Optimization is to increase organic installs.
 But unfortunately, it is challenging to measure the Impact of textual ASO in the same way as we evaluate installs from paid campaigns.
-That is why you need to understand which metrics to analyze in the first place after making changes in textual metadata.
+That is why you need to understand, which metrics to analyze first of all, after making changes in textual metadata.

 Before we are going deeper to learn main metrics and KPI’s for textual app store optimization, we should remember that the final results of ASO are growth in organic installs.
-Also, you need to understand how to measure these installs after making after each iteration.
+You also need to understand how to measure these installs after making each iteration.

 Which metrics to analyze?